alploskov/kithon/docs/index.md

 ### Differences form Python

-Kithon depends on the target language for example this python code.
+In a sense kiton is not only a transpiler it is a new programming language that gets the features of python and the target language for example static typing or other behavior of math operations

 ```python
 '1' + 1